elva329/CSS-Animated-Poke-Ball/README.md

 # CSS-Animated-Poke-Ball

-This is a Animated-Poke-Ball that fully implemented using CSS.
+This is an Animated-Poke-Ball that fully implemented using CSS.

 ![Aaron Swartz](https://github.com/elva329/CSS-Animated-Poke-Ball/raw/master/Pokeball.gif)